 able to find additional preferreds on the same site without needing the

 Preferreds have minimum 30-year maturities and some are perpetual,

 meaning that the firm is not obligated to redeem them.
 However, most

 preferred stocks are “callable,” meaning that the issuer has the right

 to call (redeem) them at the “call price” after a specified date (call

 date), typically five-years after issue.
-The call price is usually the
+The call price is usually as the

-original issue price, but under certain conditions it may be slightly
+original issue price, but in some instances is slightly

 The issuer is not obligated to redeem the shares at the call